NT5E: Function

 Ecto-5-prime-nucleotidase (5-prime-ribonucleotide phosphohydrolase; EC 3.1.3.5) catalyzes the conversion at neutral pH of purine 5-prime mononucleotides to nucleosides, the preferred substrate being AMP.
 The enzyme consists of a dimer of 2 identical 70-kD subunits bound by a glycosyl phosphatidyl inositol linkage to the external face of the plasma membrane.
 The enzyme is used as a marker of lymphocyte differentiation.
-Consequently, a deficiency of NT5 occurs in a variety of immunodeficiency diseases (e.g., see MIM 102700, MIM 300300).
+Consequently, a deficiency of NT5 occurs in a variety of immunodeficiency diseases (e.g. see MIM 102700, MIM 300300).
 Other forms of 5-prime nucleotidase exist in the cytoplasm and lysosomes and can be distinguished from ecto-NT5 by their substrate affinities, requirement for divalent magnesium ion, activation by ATP, and inhibition by inorganic phosphate.
-Rare allelic variants are associated with a syndrome of adult-onset calcification of joints and arteries (CALJA) affecting the iliac, femoral, and tibial arteries reducing circulation in the legs and the joints of the hands and feet causing pain.

 Immunosuppression

 NT5E (CD73) is a surface enzyme which is expressed on multiple cells.
 This enzyme mediates the gradual hydrolysis of the autocrine and paracrine danger signals of ATP and ADP to anti-inflammatory adenosine.
 Immune suppression mediated by adenosinergic pathways is very important for maintaining immune system homeostasis.
-Immune suppressive functions of T regulatory cells are also dependent on CD73 expression.
-Treg's generally suppress the immune response.
+Immune suppressive functions of T regulatory cells (Tregs) are also dependent on CD73 expression.
+Tregs generally suppress the immune response.
 They affect proliferation and function of T cell.
 CD73 also occurs on anergic CD4 + T cells, thereby maintaining self tolerance to healthy tissues as well as protecting the fetus from the mother's immune system during pregnancy.
 Also described was adenosine generated by NT5E, which limits the inflammatory immune response by negative feedback in neutrophil which express the adenosine receptor.